helloturbine/turbine-docs/docs/records/purchase_orders.md

 Changes will trigger a follow up email being added to send queue within 10 minutes.

+## Adding Line Items on an existung Purchase Order

+1. Select the "Add line item" button on the right of a PO.
+2. Enter the price, quantity, Turbine SKU or component, and Node and hit the "Add" button.

+Note that once a PO has been fully received it is no longer editable, so a PO can only be edited until items have been completely received.

 ## Active vs Inactive Purchase Orders

 Purchase Orders in Turbine are classified as either “active” or “inactive”.